Undergraduate Program

 The requirements for the minor in English are listed on the English Minor Requirement Checklist.

-For those declaring a Minor in Professional Writing:
+For those declaring a Minor in Technical and Professional Communication:

-The requirements for the minor in professional writing are listed on the Professional Writing Minor Requirement Checklist.
+The requirements for the minor in professional writing are listed on the Technical and Professional Communication Minor Requirement Checklist.

 For those declaring a Minor in Creative Writing: